MaxHass12/Head_First_C/Chapter_4/NOTES.md

 - ( `#include` is a preprocessor instruction )

 - since, `int` is what C assumes the functions to return, we need not necessarily have to declare `int` functions.

 - Preprocessing is the first stage in converting the raw C code into a working execitable.
 Processing step reads the content of header into the mail file.

 - `gcc` compiler knows where the standard headers are.

 ## Summary

-- If the compiler finds a call to a hitherto undeclared function, it will assume that the function returns `nil`.
+- If the compiler finds a call to a hitherto undeclared function, it will assume that the function returns `int`.

 - Function declaration tell the compiler what your function will look like before you define them.
 The function declaration appear at the top of the source code.

 - Function declaration are often put into header files.

 - The compiler treas the 'included' code the same as code that is typed into the source file.

 # 9. If you have common features ... it is good to share code